megha-krish/NourishDay/README.md

 The Kaggle dataset has strong coverage for American and Mediterranean meals but limited Indian and Asian vegetarian options.
 When a combination yields fewer than 3 unique meals, the app falls back to the full filtered pool and notifies the user.
 I documented this as a known limitation.

 **Calorie gap:**
 Individual meals in the dataset are often lower calorie than the per-slot targets.
-I widened the selection tolerance to 70% and added a warning note when the plan total falls more than 15% below the user's target, suggesting they add snacks.
+I widened the selection tolerance to 70% and added a warning note when the plan total falls more than 15% below the user's target, suggesting they add snacks to compensate.

 **Missing descriptions in saved meals flow:**
 Meals returned through the saved meals fallback path were skipping `combineMeal`, which meant they had no `type` or `description` field.
 Fixed by routing all meal objects through `combineMeal` regardless of which path they came from.